 Do not overbake; the brownies should be gooey.
 Let cool, then cut into bars.

-The brownies should really come down to room temperature if you want to slice it properly.
+The brownies should really come down to room temperature if you want to slice them properly.

 Brownies from United States - Eggless